 The adjustable centerboard or daggerboard’s purpose is to counteract the sailboat's tendency to drift sideways.
 As well as converting the sideways motion into moving forward under sail it also acts as the pivot point around which the sailboat turns.
 The [ correct relationship ] between center of effort (CE) and center of lateral resistance (CLR) maintains the balance of the boat negating any excess lee or weather helm.
-The CLR therefore is moderated by the amount of centerboard or daggarboard exposed to the water.
-The following compares the advantages and disadvantages of a centerboard vs daggerboard.
+The CLR therefore is moderated by the amount of centerboard or daggarboard exposed to the water when sailing.
+The following compares the advantages and disadvantages of a centerboard verses a daggerboard.

 The [ centerboard ] is a small, retractable keel pivoting up into a case or box on the centreline of a dinghy or cruiser.
 As its tip moves back and upward it increase or decreases the area of centreboard under the boat altering its position along the fore-and-aft line.